franciscolopezsancho/akka-persistence-query-training/README.md

 This assumes some familiarity with Akka Typed (at least what a Behavior is).
 And also a vague idea of what problem event sourcing and akka persistence try to solve.

-In a nutshell we could say that after having some persisted actor in a journal.
+In a nutshell we could say that after having some persisted actor events in a journal.
 We'd like to consume those events a form a view out of it.
-Generally we would use the name projection. e.g. We have multiple event on our Box entity, namely the elements that have been added, and we'd like to read all this event's and put them in a table so we can query directly how many items have this Box.
+Generally we would use the name projection. e.g. We have multiple event from our Box entity, namely the elements that have been added, and we'd like to read all this event's and put them in a table so we can query directly how many items have this Box.

 This projection have two main benefits.
-We are not hitting the original journal so different queries, or reades can be done independently.
-And also defining the format of our projection we'll have an optimized view that align with an specific query with do not have to know before the fact.
+Performance and flexibility.
+We are not hitting the original journal so we can scale the readers without compromising the writing.
+And also we are free to define the format of our projection to align with an specific query with do not have to know before the fact.

 This exercises build upon some knowledge from [akka-persistence-training](https://github.com/franciscolopezsancho/akka-persistence-training/).
 An the code starts with essentially the same code that workshops ends with.